Astronaut828/SmartContractResearch/MasterChefV2/README.md

     // transfers the LP tokens from the user to the contract lpToken[pid].safeTransferFrom(msg.sender, address(this), amount);

-        emit Deposit(msg.sender, pid, amount, to);
+    // emits a Deposit event with the user's address, pool ID, amount deposited, and the address to deposit to emit Deposit(msg.sender, pid, amount, to);
     }
     ```